 An “easement” is a legal right to use a certain piece of land for a specific purpose.
-It is the right of one person to go onto the land of another person and make a limited use of the land.
-There are certain rules which relate to the creation of these legal rights, to the termination of an easement, and to their scope.
+It is the right to go on the land of another person and make limited use of the land.
+There are certain rules relating to the creation of these legal rights, to the termination of an easement, and to their scope.

 A “tenement” is a parcel of land.
 To understand these legal rights, one must understand “Dominant Tenements” and “Servient Tenements.”
 A “Dominant Tenement” is the land whose owner is benefited by the legal right.
 A “Servient Tenement” is the land whose owner is burdened by the easement.

 Easements may be “implied” or “express.”
-An “express” one is one which is created in a writing which meets certain statutory requirements.
-The legal right may be “implied” if at the time of a conveyance one part of the land is being used for the benefit of another part of the land and the use is apparent and the use is continuous for a certain period of time and the use is reasonably necessary to the enjoyment of the dominant parcel of land.
+An “express” one is one that is created in writing which meets certain statutory requirements.
+The legal right may be “implied” if at the time of a conveyance one part of the land is being used for the benefit of another part of the land, and the use is : (i) apparent; (ii) continuous for a certain period of time; and, (iii) the use is reasonably necessary to the enjoyment of the dominant parcel of land.

 A prescriptive right arises when a parcel of land is used for a certain purpose for a certain period of time and the use is “open, hostile, notorious and continuous” as those words have been defined in “adverse possession” cases by Arizona courts.
-Prescott AZ boundary lawyer – Arizona Easements

-The right may be extinguished (terminated) in several different ways.
+A prescriptive right may be extinguished (terminated) in several different ways.
 It may be extinguished intentionally or unintentionally.
 Thus, a conveyance of land may have the effect of terminating the right when the person making the conveyance did not intend to do so.

-If you need help with an Arizona real estate issue, or boundary dispute, contact us: Call (928) 445-3230.
+If you need help with an Arizona real estate issue or boundary dispute, contact us: Call (928) 445-3230.